 Some trustees already hold meetings remotely and find this to be an efficient, cost effective way to operate trustee business.
 After all, virtual meetings can help to cut travel costs as well as reducing the carbon footprint, giving greater flexibility for working patterns and allowing all of us all to become more efficient in general.
-There is also the opportunity to involve more of the client team, other advisers and / or representatives from the sponsor to join at relevant parts of the meeting, all of which can only help to strengthen working relationships.
+There is also the opportunity to get more people talking and involve more of the client team, other advisers and / or representatives from the sponsor to join at relevant parts of the meeting, all of which can only help to strengthen working relationships.

 Virtual meetings can be run effectively when using basic meeting best practices and easy-to-use technology.
 Barnett Waddingham has excellent technology – known as ‘Fuze‘ – in place so that meetings can be held wherever we have our laptops, whether this be in the office, working from home or another place of work.
 We have a useful guide for clients to help you connect to Fuze, available here.